booyaa/booyaa.github.io/blog/2019-0011-aws-devops-pro-certification-code-commit.md

 This is really an argument against version control systems (VCS) and file versioning.
 VCS was created to simplify change tracking in the source code.

+Pro-tip: bit rusty on S3?
+Yup Helen's got you covered again with [What's in the bucket?](https://dev.to/helenanders26/aws-series-whats-in-the-bucket-1k3)

 ## When?

 This is the start of SDLC automation.
 Everything else hinges on a source code repository.
 CI can't build and test code until it can pull the code from somewhere.